scc-digitalhub/sdk-docs/docs/reference/runtimes/python/3-entities.md

 #### Python versions

-The python runtime supports Python versions 3.9, 3.10 and 3.11, expressed respectively as:
+The Python runtime supports versions 3.9, 3.10 and 3.11, expressed as:

 - `PYTHON3_9`
 - `PYTHON3_10`